 Tip: Pay attention to exported variables, as described in "Storage Classes" on page 38.
-All exported variables are written to the output file and can be used by loading software.
+All exported variables are written to the output file and can be used by the software that loads video formats.
 Exported variables are handy for storing the results of calculations made when producing the video format.
-These variables are typically calculated in the rules section, but they are also often derived in the post-processing statements, described in "Pre-Processing and Post-Processing Statements" on page 89.
+These variables are typically calculated in the rules section, but they are also often derived in the post-processing statements, described in "Pre-Processing and Post-Processing Statements" on page 91.
+Exported variables have a lifetime that begins when the variable is first parsed (not when the code section is executed), so they may be defined in the rules section and set in the format source file.